What courses can I do after this?

 |Course Code||Start Date||Costs 16-18||Costs 19-23 (with concessions)||Costs 19+ (no concessions)|

 * Please note fees are subject to change.

 To gain the full Apprenticeship you will work towards the following:

 The end-point assessment (EPA) for this apprenticeship will consist of two parts:

 A synoptic end-test giving the apprentice the opportunity to tackle a series of business-related tasks through a simulation.
 This will be assessed through the existing AAT synoptic assessment that maps to the current AQ2016 Advanced Accounting Qualification (Level 3).

 A portfolio of evidence that demonstrates competence in the knowledge, skills and behaviours in the standard, gathered from the apprentice’s practical experience in the workplace, combined with a reflective discussion: a structured interview to examine the portfolio evidence and the learner journey in more detail.
 The reflective discussion will be conducted by an Independent Assessor (IA) appointed by AAT.

-During the programme you will initially learn the concept of double entry bookkeeping.
-This will be followed by level 3 AAT unit exams to compliment your apprenticeship qualification.
+During the programme, you will initially learn the concept of double-entry bookkeeping.
+This will be followed by level 3 AAT unit exams to complement your apprenticeship qualification.

 More about the course

 Where possible staff from The College will help to find you an employer and a place of work (although students who are already employed are welcome to apply if sponsored by their employer).
 Your offer of Apprenticeship training will be dependent upon work placements being available.